How to Successfully Start Seeds Indoors

 And that’s it for sowing seeds indoors!
 Watch the video for full details.

-Check back for when we post the video from after the seeds germinate!
+Next up, check out the next video in this series – what to do after seeds germinate!
 Or subscribe to our YouTube channel to know as soon as we publish our videos!